What Does On-Chain Mean?

 How It Works

 On-chain transactions start when you broadcast your transaction to the Bitcoin network.
-It enters the mempool and waits for miners to include it in a block.
+It enters the mempool.
+Waits for miners.
 Once included in a block, the transaction is confirmed and permanently recorded.
 Each subsequent block confirms it further.
-On-chain transactions are all-or-nothing—either the transaction is included in a block and becomes part of the permanent record, or it remains unconfirmed (and will eventually be dropped from the mempool if fees are too low).
-Because everything is recorded publicly, all Bitcoin transactions are pseudonymous but not anonymous; with enough analysis, transactions can often be traced.
+On-chain is all-or-nothing: either the transaction makes it into a block and becomes part of the permanent record, or it sits unconfirmed and eventually gets dropped from the mempool if fees are too low.
+Everything is recorded publicly, so all Bitcoin transactions are pseudonymous but not anonymous: with enough analysis, transactions can often be traced.